 - Computer: Choose your profile in the upper-right corner, then choose Account.

-- TV device: Choose your profile in the upper left, and then choose Account.
+- Other TV device: Choose your profile (upper left) and then choose Account.

 - Take note of your account email address.